-OrphaNews International is supported by the European Commission's DG SANTE (PP-1-2-2018-Rare 2030.
-OrphaNews France is supported by the French Muscular Dystrophy Association (AFM), while OrphaNews Italy is supported by Genzyme.
+OrphaNews International was supported by the European Commission's DG SANTE (PP-1-2-2018-Rare 2030) until the start of 2021, and is realised with the support of Fondation IPSEN, under the aegis of Fondation de France, from September 2021.
+OrphaNews France is supported by the French Muscular Dystrophy Association (AFM-Téléthon), while OrphaNews Italy is supported by Sanofi-Genzyme.